samsuh/2025-learnings/README.md

 9/28 - looking into setting up a testnet ethereum validator to learn how staking works.
 9/29 - coded nothing. changed monitor setup, set up ubuntu server usb drive.

+10/2 - rode bike to rsg. crypto market bouncing back. i feel like im not really part of the scene anymore from the last kbw. im starting to disengage.